AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 * If the recipients are allowed to download the asset after accessing the link.

-The recipient of the link can choose to preview the assets or download them.
+Based on these settings, the recipient of the link can choose to preview the assets or download them.

 ## Generate a link for assets {#generate-link-for-assets}